 Option #2

-Android offers a way to turn off / hide silent notifications but it did not work when we tested it (Go Figure).
+Android offers a way to turn off / hide silent notifications.
+It has reportedly worked for some users but it did not work when we tested it (Go Figure).
 You are supposed to be able to hide silent notifications by going to Settings -> Notifications -> Turn on "Hide silent notifications in status bar".
 Also, some phone manufacturers like Samsung don't appear to have this option.

 Option #3